About the degree programme

 You can choose courses related to your degree, or you can try something different and new to you.

-We try to provide a wide range of option courses to choose from but these can be changed or cancelled at short notice.
-Course capacity and timetabling constraints can limit places on option courses.
-Therefore, we cannot guarantee every offer holder their top choice of option courses.
+Although we try to provide a wide range of option courses to choose from, these can be subject to change or cancellation at short notice.
+Places on option courses can be limited due to course capacity and timetabling constraints.
+It may not be possible to guarantee every student their top choice of option courses.

-We will introduce you to fundamental aspects of ecology, including both theoretical and practical studies.
+We will introduce you to fundamental aspects of ecology and environmental science, involving both theoretical and practical studies.
 You will explore the diversity of living organisms and the evolutionary forces that created them.
+You will also gain confidence in applying scientific methods and engaging with global environmental challenges.

-About half of your courses will be in ecological and environmental sciences on the BSc programme.
-On the management side, you will study the compulsory courses related to business, economics or management.
+Half of your courses will be in ecological and environmental sciences on the BSc programme.
+On the management side, you will study two compulsory courses related to business, economics or management.

 You can choose one other course from the options offered.

-You will learn how aspects of nature are connected.
-We will give you insights into the diversity, distribution and abundance of life on planet Earth.
+You will learn how aspects of nature are connected, and we will provide insights into the diversity, distribution and abundance of life on planet Earth.

 As in Year 1, you can choose one other option course.

 You will start Year 3 with a week-long summer field course.
-Through fieldwork, you will learn different measurement and evaluation techniques.
+Through fieldwork, you will learn different measurement and evaluation techniques, including statistical methods to analyse complex ecological and environmental data.

 Your coursework will focus on specialised aspects of your degree, learning at the cutting edge of different ecological and environmental disciplines.